Yellow Discharge During Pregnancy

 Pregnancy can be accompanied by some wonderful and horrible experiences.
 With your body changing rapidly and your hormones playing their balancing act, you may find yourself combating many unpleasant reactions from your body.
-One of them is fluids and discharges that leave your body through your vagina.
-There could be many potential reasons for yellow discharge during early pregnancy from the vagina.
-It could be the result of an infection which, if left untreated, could spread through your cervix to the placenta and infect the amniotic fluid.
+One is fluids and discharges that leave your body through your vagina.
+Due to a variety of factors, many women develop a yellowish discharge during pregnancy.
+Vaginal discharge during pregnancy is usual.
+However, the yellow discharge might be problematic.
+Hormonal changes, however, might result in a faint yellow discharge without any additional symptoms.
+It could result from an infection that, if left untreated, could spread through your cervix to the placenta and infect the amniotic fluid.

 What is Yellow Discharge?